VinitaKWorks/VinitaKWorks/README.md

 If you would like to recruit me for any important task, please email me at vinkul642@gmail.com.

-See my hand-coded web development portfolio on https://vinitakworks.github.io/webdevportfolio.
+See my hand-coded HTML and CSS portfolio on https://vinitakworks.github.io/webdevportfolio.

 You can also see my design process for my projects on Behance through: https://www.behance.net/vinitakulkarni.